philngo/philngo.me/README.md

 ).

 1. Add a ALIAS record for `philngo.me` pointing to `alias.zeit.co`.
+1. Add a CNAME record for `www.philngo.me` pointing to `alias.zeit.co`.
 2. Run `now alias https://philngome-g68g4s0f8.now.sh/ philngo.me`.
 This fails but has token we can use for verification.
 3. Add the `_now` TXT record that was in the output (has verification token).
 4. Run `now alias https://philngome-g68g4s0f8.now.sh/ philngo.me` again.
 (This succeeds and gives us a cert too).
-5. Add `"alias": ["philngo.me"]`, which means this alias is applied on master branch deploys.
+5. Add `"alias": ["philngo.me", "www.philngo.me"]`, which means this alias is applied on master branch deploys.

 Contributing
 ---